-SABER is designed to provide electron or positron bunches with at least 2 x 10^{10} particles in a spot size ($\sigma{x,y}$) of 10 μm and a pulse length of less that 100 fsec (<30 μm), which are needed for several anticipated areas of research.
+SABER is designed to provide electron or positron bunches with at least 2 x $10^{10}$ particles in a spot size ( $\sigma{x,y}$ ) of 10 μm and a pulse length of less that 100 fsec (<30 μm), which are needed for several anticipated areas of research.
 Compression of positron bunches will be a new capability not currently available at SLAC or anywhere else.
-A beam of high-energy compressed positron bunches is essential for continuing the investigations of plasma wakefield acceleration effects, which are of particular interest for their application to future linear colliders.
-The demand for low-intensity test beams is also expected to continue because of the ongoing development of detector systems and beam instrumentation for use both at SLAC and elsewhere.
+A beam of high-energy compressed positron bunches is essential for continuing the investigations of plasma wakefield acceleration effects, with potential application to future high energy colliders.
+The demand for low-intensity test beams is also expected to continue because of the ongoing development of detector systems and beam instrumentation for use at the proposed International Linear Collider, as well as at SLAC and other laboratories.

-SABER will use the first 700 feet of the south arc of the currently unused SLAC Linear Collider (SLC).
+SABER will use the first 200 m of the South Arc of the currently unused SLAC Linear Collider (SLC).
 This transport system has not been operated since 1998, but the components have been preserved in their original locations, and can be restored to operation with modest effort.
-The experimental region will be set up in the existing arc tunnel approximately 30 feet below ground, where it is well shielded by the earth above it, and where the full beam power can be absorbed safely.
+The experimental region will be set up in the existing arc tunnel approximately 10 m below ground, where it is well shielded by the earth above it, and where the full beam power can be absorbed safely.
 This is a significant advantage over the existing FFTB facility, in which radiation safety considerations have imposed limitations on beam power for several important research programs.
 A new controlled entry point in the existing Southwest Adit spur tunnel will provide users with convenient access to this experimental region, enabling them to set up and work on experimental apparatus without interfering with other beam programs at SLAC.

 Figure 2.
-The SABER experimental region will be located in the South Arc tunnel and will be accessible through a new PPS gate in the southwest adit.
+The SABER experimental region will be located in the South Arc tunnel and will be accessible through a new PPS gate in the Southwest Adit.